catlinman/neko-config/README.md

-# Nekoconfig #
+# Neko Config #

-Nekoconfig is a repository containing most of my public configuration files as well as application themes and syntax highlighting settings for different kinds of code editing environments.
+Neko Config is a repository containing most of my public configuration files as well as application themes and syntax highlighting settings for different kinds of code editing environments.